-The OSPF tag to BGP attribute mappings for these routes must be a=1,c=0,pl=10,as=don't care
+Automatic=1, Completeness=0, PathLength=10, AS=don't care

-These are imported by a border router, which is running BGP to a stub domain, and not running IBGP to other ASBRs.
-This causes a truncation of the AS_PATH.
-These routes must not be re-exported into BGP at another ASBR.
+These are imported by a border router, which is running BGP to a stub domain, and not running BGP to other ASBRs in the same AS.
+This causes a truncation of the AS\PATH.
+These routes MUST not be re-exported into BGP at another ASBR.

 4.4.4.
-Routes with complete path information, pl = 0.
+Routes with complete path information, PathLength = 0.